byronknoll/robot-barber/README.md

 # robot-barber
-Software for hair cutting robot
+This is the software used for the hair cutting robot I built.
+See: https://byronknoll.com/robot-barber.html